apache/couchdb/src/docs/src/api/server/authn.rst

 3. Add the secret to the TOTP app

 Add the secret in the authenticator app.
-Apps like Aegis, 2FAS, Ente, Google Authenticator etc. can be used to generate these tokens.
+Apps like Aegis, 2FAS, Ente, Google Authenticator etc. can be used to generate the authentication tokens based on the TOTP key.

 Logging in with 2FA
 -------------------